moscarelloscott/moscarelloscott/binarytree.md

     In the example above #1 is a parent of #2 and # 2 is the child of #1, however # 2 is also the parent of #3
 ________________________________________________________________

-    Just like the Linked List we must make a CLASS NODE for the Binary tree along with a CONSTRUCTOR function:
+    Just like the Linked List we must make a CLASS NODE for the Binary tree along with a CONSTRUCTOR function.
+    Notice in the Constructor we assign a left and right node to store data of none for now.

 ~~~Python
     #Binary Tree